scaffold-eth/scaffold-eth-2/README.md

 # se-2

 A new version of scaffold-eth with its core functionality.
-Using NextJS, RainbowKit & Wagmi.
+Using NextJS, RainbowKit, Wagmi and Typescript.

 ## Set up